 Due to South Korea being a peninsula, the country offers miles and miles of beautiful coast and stunning beaches.
 Korea also has a lot of beautiful islands, the most popular and largest one being Jeju Island.
 Jeju Island is one of Korea’s most visited destinations thanks to its exceptional natural wonders and breathtaking beaches.
 Another beautiful beach and coastal region is Jeollado in the west of the country.
 Moreover, the eastern coast is famous for beautiful sunrises, the earliest in the country.

+South Korean attractions include beautiful national parks.
 Despite its small size, South Korea is home to 22 national parks with countless mountains.
 The island of Jeju has the highest peak in South Korea, the shield volcano Hallasan.
 Another popular hiking area is Seoraksan, the third tallest mountain in the country at 1,708 meters (5,603 feet).
+You can hike around this national park on Culture Trip’s 10-day adventure around South Korea.
 It’s exactly this combination of mountains and coast that make South Korea such a thrilling destination.

 Due to South Korea’s location in East Asia, the country is blessed with changing seasons.
 This makes Korea an exciting place to travel and live.
 No matter when you travel to Korea, you’ll be surprised with breathtaking seasonal changes in nature, such as cherry blossoms in the spring, flower fields in the summer, colorful foliage in the fall and a white wonderland in the winter.
 Besides the changing weather, each season also has special festivals and also dishes, such as the Taebaeksan Snow Festival in winter and cold noodles in summer.